CodeYourFuture/HTML-CSS-Coursework-Week3/readme.md

 ### Then adapt the page for larger screens
 - Now add media queries to your CSS, and change the layout and sizing of elements so they make better use of a wider screen (see the desktop wireframe design below).
+- To follow Mobile First principles, we will only be using `min-width` in our media queries (no max-width!)
 - You should **use 2 different breakpoints**, meaning you should have **3** different variants of your layout.
 Here's an example.